Download the Explore Bay of Plenty APP

 Katikati village trails Tourism Bay of Plenty web

-KATIKATI VILLAGE TRAILS
+KATIKATI - THREE TRAILS

 • 5-25m elevation, grade 1